-- Put gelatin and first 1/2 cup water into a mixing bowl and set aside.
+- Put gelatin and first ½ cup water into the bowl of a stand mixer and set aside.

-- Heat sugar, maple syrup, corn syrup, salt, and the other 1/2 cup of water covered over medium-high heat for approximately 4 minutes.
+- Heat sugar, maple syrup, corn syrup, and the other ½ cup of water covered over medium-high heat for approximately 4 minutes.

 - Uncover and continue heating until the mixture reaches 240 F.